George S. Middleton High School

-Middleton High School is a public high school in Tampa, Florida named in honor of George S. Middleton, an African American businessman and civic leader who moved to Tampa from South Carolina in the late 19th century.
+Middleton High School is a public high school in Tampa, Florida, named in honor of George S. Middleton, an African-American mail carrier, businessman and civic leader who moved to Tampa from South Carolina in the late 19th century.
 Middleton was established for black students in 1934 during the segregation era.
 The current facility opened in 2002 on North 22nd Street in East Tampa.

 Middleton's mascot is the Tiger.
 Its rival school in Hillsborough County is Howard W. Blake High School.
 A historical marker recounts the school's history.
 It was an all-black school for nearly 40 years and remains predominantly black along with its surrounding neighborhood.
 It became a junior high school in 1971.

 Middleton High School reopened in a new location in 2002 with community support.
 In 2008, a report recounted the school's struggles to improve academic achievement.

 History

-Middleton High School was the first high school for African Americans in Hillsborough County when it opened in 1934 on 24th and Chelsea Streets in East Tampa.
+Middleton High School was the first high school for African-Americans in Hillsborough County when it opened in 1934 on 24th and Chelsea Streets in East Tampa.
 Booker T. Washington School in Tampa had previously accommodated junior and senior high students.
+George S. Middleton was one of the founders of Central Life Insurance Company of Florida and served as its secretary.

 A 1940 fire destroyed the school and it was rebuilt through the Works Progress Administration (WPA).
 There was a second fire in 1968.

 Middleton closed in 1971 as desegregation was being implemented, becoming Middleton Junior High School, and was renamed A.J.
 Ferrell Middle School of Technology in 2000.
 After an alumni campaign to reopen the high school, it reopened in 2002 in a new location.

 Academic Performance

 Graduation rate

 In 2012 Middleton's graduation rate was 59% as compared to a statewide rate of 74.5% and a Hillsborough County rate of 72.6%.
-As of 2017, the school increased its graduation rate to 81% as compared to the state average of 82%.
+As of 2025, the school increased its graduation rate to 99.9% as compared to the state average of 82%.